wp-plugins/ewww-image-optimizer/readme.txt

 = NextGEN Integration =

-In NextGEN 2.0.x, images are not optimized on initial upload (yet).
-Newly uploaded images can be optimized via the Gallery Management pages.
-The plugin features re-optimization capability, and bulk optimizing.
+Features optimization on upload capability, re-optimization, and bulk optimizing.
 The NextGEN Bulk Optimize function is located near the bottom of the NextGEN menu, and will optimize all images in all galleries.
 It is also possible to optimize groups of images in a gallery, or multiple galleries at once.
-NOTE: Does not optimize thumbnails on initial upload, 1.4.1+ will provide the option to optimize thumbnails after uploading images.
+NOTE: Does not optimize thumbnails on initial upload for legacy (1.9.x) versions of NextGEN, but instead provides a button to optimize thumbnails after uploading images.

 = GRAND Flash Album Gallery Integration =